tambien/SoundInSpace/modules/scores.md

 Treatise is a graphic musical score by British composer Cornelius Cardew (1936-1981) comprising 193 pages of lines, symbols, and various geometric or abstract shapes that eschew conventional musical notation.
 The score neither contains nor is accompanied by any explicit instruction to the performers in how to perform the work.
 Cardew worked on the composition from 1963 to 1967.

 Cardew had previously suggested that performers devise in advance their own rules and methods for interpreting and performing the work.

+Sonic Youth has done a realization of this score.

 [Treatise Score](https://monoskop.org/images/e/e2/Cardew_Cornelius_Treatise_1967.pdf)